Could you pare down to the essentials and live permanently in less than 400 square feet of space?

 Before we arrived, a dozen questions played out in my mind.
 What will the bathroom be like?
 Will I wake up in the middle of the night and accidentally slam my head into the ceiling?
 Will all of my shoes fit in the available storage space?
 Are there even closets?
 Is the toilet going to be weird?

 But when we opened that little yellow door and stepped inside, I was instantly struck by the realization that the tiny space didn’t feel that small at all.
 And, as the weekend went on, I was surprised to find just how much I loved tiny living.

 After a harried few weeks, spending two nights in our teeny home was like hitting a little refresh button on our relationship.
 Suddenly we had the space to connect again over a shared experience of something we were both so excited about.

 We fell asleep side-by-side in hammocks by the water, went kayaking at sunset, had a spontaneous dinner date at Grills Lakeside Seafood Deck & Tiki Bar (highly recommend!), shared Pub Subs over wine and beer on the deck, and spent afternoons watching wildlife, reading and talking.

 It turns out, stripping away all of the “stuff” that clutters day-to-day life created space for the stuff we actually need most: community, reconnecting with each other, spending time outside, laughter, sunrises and sunsets, and everything else that can’t be bought.

 SMALL DETAILS + KNOW BEFORE YOU GO

 There are 11 tiny homes available to rent nightly at Orlando Lakefront Tiny Home and RV Community.
-Weekend rates begin at $98/night and vary depending on the rental.
+Rates vary depending on the rental.
 Check-in is at 2pm and checkout is at 11am.